Advertiser Disclosure

 You Spend a Lot on Travel

 The Chase Sapphire Reserve card generally offers better rewards on travel.
-To reiterate, you’ll earn 3x Ultimate Rewards points on travel not booked through Chase Travel, while the Chase Sapphire Preferred card offers 2x Ultimate Rewards points.
+To reiterate, you earn 8x on all purchases through Chase Travel and 4x Ultimate Rewards points on flights and hotels booked directly, while the Chase Sapphire Preferred card offers 5x on Chase Travel purchases and 2x Ultimate Rewards points on other travel.

 If you’re the type of person who tends to book hotels, tour packages, or flights directly with the provider, or if you just tend to stray away from booking directly with Chase Travel, the Chase Sapphire Reserve card could be worth it for you.